joaovictorcamargo/zustand-booking-app/README.md

 React Date Range: The React Date Range library is integrated to facilitate date selection and manipulation in the booking process.

-Dear,

-I trust this message finds you well.
-I wanted to take a moment to provide some context regarding the React Booking Management App that I've submitted for the technical test.
-This application, while a genuine reflection of my development skills, was crafted within a relatively limited timeframe.

-Given the extensive demands on my schedule, balancing professional commitments and personal business responsibilities, the time allocated to this project was regrettably constrained.
-The brevity of the timeframe is in no way a reflection of a lack of dedication or effort on my part.
-Instead, it underscores the challenges of meeting deadlines amidst a multifaceted workload.

-The React Booking Management App is a testament to my proficiency in Next.js, Zustand, TypeScript, Chakra UI, and the integration of the React Date Range library.
-However, I believe that with more time, the application could have been further refined and enriched with additional features to showcase the full extent of my capabilities.

-I appreciate your understanding of the constraints under which this project was undertaken.
-Despite the time limitations, I am confident that the application exemplifies my commitment to producing high-quality, functional, and well-architected solutions.

-Best regards,

 João Victor Camargo Silva

 email: jc7155004@gmail.com